shenae/planets-express-sequelize/README.md

-# Planet Sequelize
+# Planets API with Sequelize and Express!

 _Introduction_

 For this exercise you will be implementing a planet database and data layer for creating and querying different planets.
+Then sending json to the browser.

 ### Setup
 - Fork and clone this repo